-Expert health information you can trust 24/7
+Expert health information you can trust

 We're here whenever you need to talk to a medical expert - not just when you need to claim.

 Get the latest information on vaccinations or health precautions before travelling.
 Check on symptoms that are worrying you.
 Understand the facts on a health condition.
 Or simply call for support and reassurance.

 - Nurses, midwives, pharmacists and counsellors ready to talk to you.
+Nurses and counsellors are available 24/7.
 Midwives and pharmacists are available Monday to Friday from 08:00 to 20:00 GMT; Saturday and UK public holidays from 08:00 to 16:00 GMT; and Sunday 08:00 to 12:00 GMT - Completely confidential and completely separate from our claims service.